w3c/tdm-reservation-protocol/docs/adopters.md

 - American Psychological Association (https://psycnet.apa.org, https://psycinfo.apa.org, https://academicwriter.apa.org, and https://psyctherapy.apa.org): as http headers + html metadata, with a policy.
 - Optica Publishing Group (https://opg.optica.org/): as tdmrep.json, Crossref metadata, PDF XMP Metadata, with a policy
 - IEEE (https://www.ieee.org): as tdmrep.json, with a policy.
+- Sage (https://www.sagepub.com) as tdmrep.json, with a policy.

 ## Digital Platforms
 They are contracted by publishers to distribute digital content.